helins/fdat.cljc/README.md

 it, indeed we have captured `add` using `?`.
 Due to the "depth-first" manner serializers operate, this just works: `add` will be serialized before this outer metadata map.
 As long as we use `?` properly, any `IMeta` can be an argument.

+Once again, the result of that partial application is not what needs to be in the registry but rather `add` because it is part of the metadata that needs to be serializable.
+It means that once we have `add` in our registry, we can capture any partial application without caring further.

 Do not feel discouraged if your head is spinning a little bit.
 It shows how a simple idea can expand.